 Intermediate TKR Recovery Phase

-As you progress past the initial weeks of your total knee replacement physical therapy in Womack, MO, the focus transitions towards you becoming more independent and returning to the things you enjoy most.
-The intermediate recovery phase entails a more intensive physical therapy regimen, with treatment modalities supported by scientific research that are intended to test your knee within the boundaries of safety and comfort.
+As you move forward past the initial weeks of your total knee replacement physical therapy in Womack, MO, the focus shifts towards you gaining more independence and returning to the things you enjoy most.
+The intermediate recovery phase involves a more rigorous physical therapy regimen, with treatment modalities backed by science that are intended to test your knee within the boundaries of safety and comfort.

 Goals for Intermediate Recovery